aiven/devportal/.vale/README.rst

   I found this useful.

-  It's part of a series "striving to explain how the world’s most popular spellchecker Hunspell works via its Python port called ****Spylls****"
+  It's part of a series "striving to explain how the world’s most popular spellchecker Hunspell works via its Python port called ``Spylls``

   https://zverok.github.io/spellchecker.html is the series content page